midtown-ai/glossary/_posts/2024-05-14-physical-car.markdown

 ### Assembly

  * car assembly - [https://aws.amazon.com/deepracer/getting-started/](https://aws.amazon.com/deepracer/getting-started/)
-   1. charge drive battery
+   1. charge the vehicle/drive battery
-   2. install the drive battery by connect the RED connector to RED input
+   2. install the vehicle/drive battery by connect the RED connector to RED input
-   3. use velcro hook to secure the drive battery
+   3. use velcro hook to secure the vehicle/drive battery
    4. power on the drive train using the switch on the drive train next to the  front left wheel
       * on position = bring button to left
       * off position = bring button to right